ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.senec/README.md

    *Nur lesbarer Text, die die Seriennummern der evtl. vorhandenen Wallboxen 0-3 angibt.*

 ## Changelog
+### 1.0.9 (NoBl)
+* IP types are shown as IP again.
+* added datapoints for FACTORY along with more state descriptions for Battery Type, Country and System Type.
+* added datapoints for GRIDCONFIG

 ### 1.0.8 (NoBl)
 * Added more states to known states (please feedback if they need special handling (unit, special description, value modification, ...))